Amplify evidence-based practices to help more students of color get off to a strong start.

 Start in a few key areas.

-We will start by funding a set of states, postsecondary systems and metropolitan regions to support efforts to advance evidence-based practices.
+We have started by funding a set of states, postsecondary systems and metropolitan regions to support efforts to advance evidence-based practices.

 Every student’s first year will begin with the academic and non-academic support necessary to get them on a path to college and career success.
 The vast majority of students will go directly into credit-bearing work rather than stand-alone, pre-requisite remedial education.
 Developmental education will become an “on-ramp” for guided pathways.